 has 10 or 11 digits (if you’re in Queensland, it might start with 2 letters).

-There’s no specific NMI lookup available online, so the best place to look for your NMI is on your electricity bill (the exact spot will depend on your power company).
-Just make sure to look for your NMI – not your meter number,
+There’s no specific NMI or MIRN lookup available online, so the best place to look for your NMI or MIRN is on your energy bill (the exact spot will depend on your power company).
+Just make sure to look for your NMI or MIRN – not

 Because your NMI is related to the connection point (rather than the meter itself), you might not find your NMI number on your meter.
 It also means that if you ever replace your meter without making any drastic changes to your electricity